MarkD833/Arduino-SP0256-Shield/README.md

 I've included a sample library of a few words in the code folder called speech_1.asm.
 This plain text file can be pasted into a new file on asm80.com (I used the 8080 CPU type when creating the new file).
 The file is then saved and compiled to produce the Intel-Hex file which is then copied (CTRL-C) and then pasted using TeraTerm Pro straight onto the UNO serial port.

+There is now a second library with quite a few more words in it.
+It's in the code folder called speech_2.asm.

 The sketch will detect the leading : and assume the rest of the line is an Intel-Hex record and read it in, parse it and program it into the EEPROM.

 The layout of the EEPROM memory starts with a lookup table at address 0x0000.
 The first word is the number of entries in the lookup table.
 Each word after that is a start address in the EEPROM for a sequence of allophones terminated with an 0xFF.